 Private or alternative loans can help cover education costs beyond Federal Direct Loans.
 These loans come from banks or credit unions, and each lender sets its own interest rates, credit requirements, and repayment options.

-Before borrowing, compare lenders carefully—rates, fees, and benefits can vary widely.
+Before borrowing, compare lenders carefully as rates, fees, and benefits can vary widely.
 You can explore multiple options through Elm Select Alternative Loans.

-Planning for Winter or Summer?
-You’ll need to submit a separate loan application for each session.
+If you are planning for a winter or summer session, you will need to submit a separate loan application for each session.